JaKooLit/Fedora-Hyprland/README.md

 - [ ] Note that Fedora 39 and older, waybar was not updated.
 Hyprland and older waybar build than 0.10.3, you will have no workspace

 - [ ] ROFI issues (scaling, unexplained scaling etc).
 This is most likely to experience if you are installing on a system where rofi is currently installed.
 To fix it uninstall rofi and install rofi-wayland . `sudo dnf autoremove rofi` .
 Install rofi-wayland with `sudo dnf install rofi-wayland`.
 Rofi-wayland is compatible with x11 so no need to worry.

+- [ ] If you use Brave or any Chrome based browsers, you may want to add```exec-once = gnome-keyring-daemon --start``` to `~/.config/hypr/UserConfigs/Startup_Apps.conf` if you don't want to get asked for your password each time you reboot your machine and want to access Brave.
+Obviously, you need to install gnome-keyring

 #### 🫥 Improving performance for Older Nvidia Cards using driver 470
   - [`SEE HERE`](https://github.com/JaKooLit/Hyprland-Dots/discussions/123#discussion-6035205)